elmoallistair/google-it-automation/02 Using Python to Interact with the Operating System/Week 2 | Managing Files with Python/Practice Quiz/02 Reading & Writing CSV Files/readme.md

 * **Write the fieldnames parameter into the first row using writeheader()**
 * **Open the csv file using with open**
 * Import the OS module

+> We have to create a DictWriter() object instance to work with, and pass to it the fieldnames parameter defined as a list of keys.

+> The non-optional fieldnames parameter list values should be written to the first row.

+> The CSV file has to be open before we can write to it.

 ### Question 4